adamsburge/geographica/README.md

 ![Results Button](assets/images/see-results.png)
 ![Try Again Button](assets/images/try-again.png)

-All the auxilary buttons (Hint Button, Next Question, See Results, and Try Again Button) appear in the same place.
+All the auxilary buttons (Hint Button, Next Question, See Results, and Try Again) appear in the same place.

 # Testing

 - The webapp has been manually tested for desktop on Google Chrome, Microsoft Edge, Firefox, Safari, and Vivaldi.
-- Additionally,the webapp has been manually tested for mobile responsiveness on an iPhone 7 and an iPhone 8 as well as using both devtools and [Screenfly](https://bluetree.ai/screenfly/) to test the webapp on various Apple and Android mobile phones and tablet devices from the iPhone 4 onward.
+- Additionally, the webapp has been manually tested for mobile responsiveness on an iPhone 7 and an iPhone 8, and both Google devtools and [Screenfly](https://bluetree.ai/screenfly/) have been used to test the webapp on various Apple and Android mobile phones and tablet devices from the iPhone 4 onward.
 - The webapp looks good on all the major desktop web browsers and all the most popular tablet and mobile devices.
 I can confirm that the website looks good on all screensizes.

 ## Validator Testing